 The National Committee on North Korea advances, promotes and facilitates engagement between citizens of the United States and the Democratic People's Republic of Korea.
 It works to reduce tensions and promote peace on the Korean Peninsula and improve the well being of the citizens of the DPRK.
+It was founded by Mercy Corps, a global humanitarian and development organization, in 2004.
 Through cooperation on concrete activities addressing specific problems, NCNK seeks to enhance broad-based understanding and mutual trust.
 NCNK supports transitions enabling the DPRK to become a full participant in the community of nations.

 The National Committee's principles of engagement focus on addressing urgent humanitarian needs, implementing long-term development, building sustained partnerships, fostering mutual understanding, and helping to avoid conflict on the Korean Peninsula.

 Who We Are

 The National Committee is a non-partisan coalition of individuals with extensive and complementary knowledge of and direct experience related to the society, economy, government, and history of the Democratic People's Republic of Korea.

 We are a diverse group.
 A number of members served as diplomats in some of the landmark U.S.-DPRK negotiations.
 Some have authored major books on the history, society, and security of the Korean Peninsula.
 Other members have worked in virtually all parts of North Korea, and on issues related to the country's current economic, humanitarian, refugee, and medical crises.
 Some of our experience reaches back to the era of the Korean War.
 Most have extensive contacts in the Republic of Korea, China, Japan, and Russia related to the Korean Peninsula.
 While the National Committee on North Korea is non-governmental, several of the members have worked in official positions and have ongoing ties with current or past administrations and with the United States Congress.